Update: LEADER Trial Finds Increased Pancreatic Cancer Risk with Victoza

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Victoza lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Victoza Class Action Lawsuit Evaluation: Again, if you or a loved one was injured by Victoza, you should contact our law firm immediately.
-You may be entitled to compensation by joining a Victoza class action lawsuit or by filing a Victoza lawsuit, and we can help.
+You may be entitled to compensation by filing a Victoza lawsuit, and we can help.